 On December 14, 2018, Reuters published an investigation into thousands of pages of company memos, internal reports, and other confidential documents released in a 1999 case.
 The news outlet found that Johnson & Johnson’s raw talc and finished powders tested positive for small amounts of asbestos from at least 1971 to the early 2000s.
 Johnson & Johnson never disclosed this information to regulators or the public.

-The result has been thousands lawsuits throughout the U.S. filed against J&J by individuals who were diagnosed with ovarian cancer or other types of cancer linked to talcum powder use.
+The result has been thousands lawsuits throughout the U.S. filed against J&J by individuals who were diagnosed with ovarian cancer linked to talcum powder use.
 These actions are often based on the company’s failure to warn consumers about the dangers of talc; some lawsuits have already resulted in significant court awards.

 In response to these lawsuits, in May 2020, Johnson & Johnson announced that the company will be discontinuing sales of it’s talc-based baby powder in North America.
 This was a significant concession by the company, which has sold the product for more than a century and has repeatedly insisted that it is safe for use, despite internal company discussions to the contrary.

 According to the New York Times, the company announced that retailers can still sell existing bottles to consumers until the products run out.
 The company continues to sell cornstarch-based baby powder in North America, and the company continues to sell talc-based powder in other parts of the world.

 This announcement came after the company was forced to pull 33,000 bottles of its baby powder from store shelves after the U.S. Food and Drug Administration found chrysotile asbestos in a bottle purchased from an online retailer.
 The company denied that asbestos was found in the bottle based on its own tests, and has vowed to continue to defend the product in court, despite this most recent decision to discontinue sales in the U.S.